-The 120th Army-Navy Game takes place Saturday, December 14, marking the 89th time “America’s Game” will be played in Philadelphia.
+The 123rd Army-Navy Game presented by USAA takes place on Saturday, December 10, 2022, marking the 90th time “America’s Game” will be played in Philadelphia.

-Philadelphia is the perfect destination for the Army-Navy Game – the face-off between the cadets from West Point and the midshipmen from Annapolis – not only for its proximity to the two academies but also for its significant history.
+Philadelphia is the perfect destination for the face-off between the Cadets from West Point and the Midshipmen from Annapolis – not only for its proximity to the two academies, but the storied history of them in the city.

 Commodore Barry Statue